-- a.
-Knowledge Standards - i.
+- i.
 Employment, wages and job types - ii.
 Compensation models - iii.
 Non-cash influences on employee choices - iv.
 Sources of retirement income - v.
 Accessibility and costs of additional training and education - vi.
-Risks and benefits of starting and owning a business - b.
-Skills Standards - i.
-Signs and risk of predatory financial schemes - ii.
-Unique opportunities in Washington, DC for higher education and career advancement - iii.
+Risks and benefits of starting and owning a business - B. SKILLS STANDARDS - i.
+Signs and risk of predatory financial schemes - Unique opportunities in Washington, DC for higher education and career advancement - iii.
 Tolls and services for the preparation of business and personal taxes - iv.
-Form and functions of taxation and estimating payroll, income, property and sales tax - c.
-Driving Questions
+Form and functions of taxation and estimating payroll, income, property and sales tax - C. DRIVING QUESTIONS